kirrabelete/message-switch/README.md

   and the other queue that contains all unfiltered messages for the charging module.
 * The destination-service sends back an acknowledgment that it received a message but for the charging module it's fire and forget (no manual acknowledgment).

-### What I focussed on ###

-* Building a program with a pub-sub design system and microservices architecture that satisfies the messaging and filtering requirements.
-* Delivering well-structured clean code.

-### What I didn't focussed on ###

-* I did not build any client UI for this project it only consists a rest endpoint inorder to send messages.
-* The reason is because, I didn't think that's what the assessment is designed to evaluate.

 ### How to run the program? ###